jonurce/ros2_event_camera/README.md

 # Akida SNN – Event-based Pupil-Centre Detection
-**Master’s Thesis Project – Event-based Vision on BrainChip Akida Neuromorphic Hardware**
+**NTNU AIS4501 Specialisation Project – Event-based Vision on BrainChip Akida Neuromorphic Hardware**

 Repository: https://github.com/jonurce/Akida_SNN_Event_Cameras_Eye_Center_Detection
 Author: Jon Urcelay

 ## Overview
-This project fully reproduces (from scratch) BrainChip’s official event-based pupil-centre detection example using the Prophesee EVK4 event camera and the Akida AKD1000 neuromorphic accelerator.
+This project reproduces (from scratch) BrainChip’s official event-based pupil-centre detection example.
+During the projetc, the Prophesee EVK4 event camera and the Akida AKD1000 neuromorphic accelerator are used, but not used for inference with the final achieved SNN model.
 The complete Akida workflow is implemented and extensively documented:

 1. Training of spatio-temporal CNNs (tennst backbone)
 2. INT-8 post-training quantization (default & custom calibration)